Aniket-Sharma/School-Website/README.md

 # Review-System
-A simple Django form using model forms to get comments from people visiting the site.
+A simple review form using Django model forms to get comments from people visiting the site.